Frequently Asked Questions

 - Wear the socks/sleeves from first thing in the morning until going to bed every day of the week.

 - If you have Thinning skin, tend to get out of bed or strike ‘cot-sides’ during the night then it is perfectly satisfactory to wear them overnight.

 - Once you get used to wearing them every day it is essential that you do not leave them off for a day or part of a day.
 Users experience a great increase in confidence once they get used to them because of the removal of the fear of a skin tear.
-This increase in confidence causes a reduction in carefulness when moving around and therefore a much heightened risk of a skin tear or serious bruising if the stockings are temporarily not being worn.
+This increase in confidence causes a reduction in carefulness when moving around and therefore a much heightened risk of a skin tear or serious bruising if the socks/sleeves are temporarily not being worn.

 How do I know that I or the elderly person that I am looking after should wear these stockings (indications)?

 - If you have ‘Thinning skin’ where it is judged that skin tears, skin flaps or bruising may occur as a result of minor impact.

 - Actual experience of skin tears, flaps or bruising.

 - If your clinician, doctor or nurse says that you should.